isomerpages/enterprisesg-cpso/_consumers/product-safety-alerts-and-recalls/children-products.md

 <img src="/images/product-safety-alerts-and-recalls/children-products/Tatameru-high-chair.jpg" style="width:400px;height:400px;"><br>

 The Consumer Product Safety Office has issued a notice to Molco to cease supply of the high chair.
+During testing of this sample, it was found that the product did not comply with the following requirements from ASTM F404-20 - Standard Consumer Safety Specification for High Chairs:<br><br>
+Potential fall hazards
+* There was no restraint system.
+* Wood screws used in key structural elements did not have lock washer, glue, or other means to impede loosening or detachment.
+* Rearward stability of the high chair did not meet the requirements of the standard.
+* Distance between the back of the seat and the passive crotch restraint did not meet the requirements of the standard.
+* Leg openings on each side of the passive crotch restraint did not meet the requirements of the standard.

+Inadequate instruction and warnings
+* Instruction and warnings provided were not in accordance to the requirements (e.g. content, format, language).

+No report of incident of injury related to the use of this product has been received to date.
+Consumers who have bought the product are advised to stop using it immediately.

 Refer to the listing below for more product safety alerts and recalls.